Contact us

 Matthew Bown, Senior Project Manager and Consultant

 Matthew has over 25 years of experience in the risk sector, working in key roles in multinationals, collaborating with and supporting businesses across a diverse range of trading law practices , including food safety, health and safety , ESG, and audit - including ISO.
-His background has helped businesses in the following key sectors: retail, logistics, manufacturing, food & beverage, entertainment and insurance.
+His background has helped businesses in the following key sectors: retail, logistics, manufacturing, food and beverage, entertainment and insurance.

 Food risk management consulting services